pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 develop the project.
 Notice that this is eased by the fact that until stage 6 is reached, no software development is needed.
 Hence everything can happen on this Website, or links to contributing papers, until then.
-This website as you may notice is a Wiki, meaning that its content will converge to a consensus reached by its contributors.
+This website as you may notice is a Wiki: we hope that its content will converge to a consensus reached by its contributors.

 ### Consensus-based